sourcenetwork/defradb/docs/cli/defradb_client_query.md

 Do a query request from a file by using the '-f' flag.
 Example command: defradb client query -f request.graphql

+Do a query request from a file and with an identity.
+Example command: defradb client query -i cosmos1f2djr7dl9vhrk3twt3xwqp09nhtzec9mdkf70j -f request.graphql

 Or it can be sent via stdin by using the '-' special syntax.
 Example command: cat request.graphql | defradb client query -